nixpkgs-architecture/.github/hosting.md

 - Welcome everybody
 - Mention who records, who takes meeting notes and who leads the meeting
 - Have the meeting
-  - Go through all Agenda entries
   - Keep the time in mind
   - Keep the discussion on-topic
-- When the meeting time is up or if all agenda items have been discussed:
+- When the meeting time is up or there's nothing else to discuss
 - Thank everybody for participation, say goodbye, but mention that people are free to continue the discussion here
 - Stop the live-stream
   - Click on the "..." button